Speed Zone: Reception

-The film received negative reviews from critics and was nominated for three Golden Raspberry Awards including Worst Picture and Worst Director, with Brooke Shields winning Worst Supporting Actress.
+The film received negative reviews from critics and was nominated for three Golden Raspberry Awards including Worst Picture and Worst Director (Jim Drake), with Brooke Shields winning Worst Supporting Actress at the 10th Golden Raspberry Awards.
 The very brief cameo by Shields has her playing herself, saying that she hopes not to end up "doing bit parts in movies".
 Chicago film critic Roger Ebert gave the film zero stars in his review for the Chicago Sun-Times:

 Ebert's colleague Gene Siskel also gave a harsh review to this film--he said "it is an atrocious excuse for entertainment.
 If I have a pet peeve about movies is that they are so venal that don't even try to be good.
 That's Speed Zone".

 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

+Speed Zone holds a 0% rating on Rotten Tomatoes based on five reviews.

 Home media

 The film was released in North America on VHS in 1990 by Media Home Entertainment.
 It was also issued on laserdisc by Image Entertainment (#ID7192ME) for American and Canadian markets in 1990.
 In Japan, the film was released on laserdisc by Towa-Pioneer and packaged as The Cannonball Run III: Speed Zone.
-The Japanese disc release did not feature an on-screen credit "The Cannonball Run III", but carried the same "Speed Zone" on-screen credit as found in the North American release.
+The Japanese disc release did not feature an on-screen title card The Cannonball Run III, but carried the same Speed Zone title card as found in the North American release.